Home/NBA

 USA Today via Reuters

-Stephen A. Smith has left the hoop community buzzing with his harsh criticism for Bronny James.
-Following the rookie’s scoreless performance in Philly on Tuesday, the veteran analyst claimed Bronny is only in the NBA because of his father, and belongs in the G League instead.
+Stephen A. Smith has left the hoop community buzzing with harsh criticism for Bronny James.
+Following the rookie’s scoreless performance in Philly on Tuesday, the veteran analyst claimed Bronny is only in the NBA because of his father and belongs in the G League instead.
 He also called out Daddy James, saying, “I am pleading with LeBron James as a father – Stop this!
 Stop this!”
-As expected, Stephen A.’s remarks did not sit well with a lot of people and turns out, his own ESPN colleague did not support his stance.
+As expected, Stephen A.’s remarks did not sit well with many people and it turns out, his own ESPN colleague did not support his stance.

 Yes, we are talking about Pat McAfee.
 Discussing Bronny’s potential on his podcast, the NFL legend said, “Can’t wait to watch him continue to develop because you got people on our channel on ESPN saying – LeBron, stop doing this to your kid.
 This week.”
 Although he didn’t call out Stephen A. directly, everyone knew he was the one McAfee was referring to.